JoanRaygoza/H-MagNet-example/README.md

 Given five astrophysical parameters—effective temperature, surface gravity, global metallicity, magnetic field, and projected rotational velocity—the network outputs a synthetic flux vector with 1 328 points.
 Four model sizes let you trade accuracy for speed and memory.

 The core library is light‑weight; the first time you instantiate a model, its weights are fetched from **Google Drive** via `gdown` and cached locally under `~/HMagNet_models/`.

+Additionally, H-MagNet supports spectrum inversion, allowing users to estimate the underlying astrophysical parameters from observed or synthetic flux vectors using the neural network models in combination with optimization algorithms such as Particle Swarm Optimization (PSO).

 ---